notrab/express-tutorial/lessons/01-setup/README.md

 # Creating a new Project

-Using the commands below, we're going to create a project named `express-tutorial` (you can name it whatever you like) and change directory into that folder.
+Using the commands below, we're going to create a project named `express-tutorial` *(you can name it whatever you like)* and `cd` to that location.

 ```bash
 mkdir express-tutorial